About Us

 Mission

-The Henry Foundation for Botanical Research is a historical botanical garden created by Mary Gibson Henry.
-Her enduring vision, inspiration and creation give us a unique opportunity and forum to educate people about plants and to show leadership in the care and preservation of North American native plants growing with Asian counterpart species in a naturalistic setting.
+The Henry Foundation for Botanical Research is a historic botanic garden created by Mary Gibson Henry to inspire responsible environmental stewardship through the study of botany and horticulture.
+Her enduring vision and passion for North America’s plants give us a unique opportunity and natural setting to educate people on the care and preservation of native flora.

 History